Permissionless-Software-Foundation/ipfs-p2wdb-service/dev-docs/README.md

 ## Proof-of-Burn

 The 'big innovation' in this project is to combine OrbitDB with a proof-of-burn to control database writes.
 The proof-of-burn is simply a transaction ID (TXID) on a blockchain.
 Each independent copy of the P2WDB will evaluate this transaction and verify that the transaction involves burning a specific quantity of a specific token.
 If those criteria are met, then the user is allowed to write data to the database.
 Otherwise the write request is rejected.
-Each instance of the P2WDB independently validates these write entries, similar to nodes on a blockchain.
+Each instance of the P2WDB independently validates these write entries through consensus rules, similar to nodes on a blockchain.

 Right now the Bitcoin Cash (BCH) blockchain is used for the proof-of-burn, but one goal of this project is to expand the proof-of-burn to other blockchains, including [Avalanche](https://www.avax.network/) and [eCash](https://e.cash).
 Implementing interfaces for different blockchains will allow the P2WDB to become a medium for cross-blockchain communication.
 For example, an event on one blockchain could trigger a smart contract or Script on another blockchain.

 Currently, the proof of burn requires $0.01 USD in [PSF tokens](https://psfoundation.cash) burned in order to write (up to) 10KB of text data to the database.
 These numbers will probably change in the future, but these are what is currently implemented.
-[Example scripts](../examples) are provided to help developers interact with the database.
+[Example code](https://github.com/Permissionless-Software-Foundation/psf-js-examples/tree/master/p2wdb) are provided to help developers interact with the database.

 ## P2WDB API & RPC